RaoulHeese/casimac/README.md

 CASIMAC stands for *Calibrated Simplex Mapping Classifier*.

-It is a multi-class/single-label classification algorithm, which allows the prediction of class labels and their probabilities.
+It is a supervised multi-class/single-label classification algorithm, which allows the prediction of class labels and their probabilities.
 The classifier is designed along the principles of an [scitkit-learn](https://scikit-learn.org) estimator.

 ## Getting Started